Translating Your Immigration Documents into English

 How do you get a certified translation of a document that is not in English?

 As part of the green card process, you’ll need to submit documented evidence supporting your application.
 If any supporting document is not written in English, you must provide a certified translation.
 This guide will walk you through the process of properly obtaining and submitting a certified translation for immigration purposes.

 Which Documents Need to be Translated into English?

-Any document that the U.S. government requires for a green card application must be translated into English — whether that document applies to the sponsoring spouse or the spouse seeking the green card.
+Any document that the U.S. government requires for a green card application must be translated into English — whether that document applies to the sponsoring relative or the relative seeking the green card.
 Some examples include:

 - Birth certificate (this is the most common document needing translation)